 How Sustainability and Influencer Marketing is Shaping Social Change

-The central concept of influencer marketing originality stems from the idea of creating authentic and transparent content that influences positive engagement and awareness.
-Over the years, brands that have tapped into influencer marketing have experienced amazing results on their reach and bottom line, however, the landscape is continuously evolving, and the question of true authenticity and transparency is becoming blurred.
+The main concept of influencer marketing originality stems from the idea of creating authentic and transparent content that influences positive engagement and awareness.
+Over the years, brands that have tapped into influencer marketing have experienced amazing results on their reach and bottom line, however, the landscape is continuously evolving and the question of true authenticity and transparency is becoming blurred.

 True authenticity and real transparency start with the brand.

 The products being marketed and the people influencing their growth is under deeper scrutiny than ever.
 Consumers are paying more attention to where they spend their money and, especially millennials.
 On that note, Forbes recorded that “81% of millennials expect companies to declare their corporate citizenship publicly”.
-They are becoming more risk-averse and favour backing brands that focus on pro-social messaging, sustainable manufacturing, and ethical business practices.
-In the recent study Brands & Stands, 86% of consumers stated they want companies to stand for social issues.
+They are becoming more risk-averse and favor backing brands that focus on pro-social messaging, sustainable manufacturing, and ethical business practices.
+In the recent study Brands & Stands: Social Purpose is the New Black, 86% of consumers stated they want companies to stand for social issues and 65% of them are likely to buy from such companies.

 Influencer marketing buzzwords like authenticity, organic or engagement are getting are shifting in meaning across the web.
 Authenticity isn’t someone telling you how great a product is.
 Authenticity is genuine.
 Do brands genuinely care about the people and the planet.
 Do influencers genuinely love the products they share with their audiences?
 A stab in the dark says, no not all brands care about its social impact and some influencers are only looking to make a buck.
 However, forward-thinking brands and influencers to genuinely care about social change and environmental impact will be those that sustain and grow and truly prosper.